 The One and Only CERV 1 Goes to Scottsdale Barrett-Jackson Auction.
-Zora Arkus-Duntov developed it as functional mid-engine, open-wheel, single-seat prototype racing car.
+Zora Arkus-Duntov developed it as a functional mid-engine, open-wheel, single-seat prototype racing car.

 November 29, 2016